Scott Drinkwater

-Scott Drinkwater (born 15 May 1997) is an Australian professional rugby league footballer who plays as a for the North Queensland Cowboys in the National Rugby League (NRL).
+Scott Drinkwater (born 15 May 1997) is an Australian professional rugby league footballer who plays as a for the St. George Illawarra Dragons in the National Rugby League (NRL).

-He previously played for the Melbourne Storm in the NRL.
+He previously played for the Melbourne Storm and the North Queensland Cowboys in the NRL.
 He has also played as a in his career.

 Early life

 Drinkwater was born in Penrith, New South Wales, Australia and was raised on the Central Coast, New South Wales.
-He is of German and Indigenous Australian descent.

 He played his junior rugby league for the Terrigal Sharks.
 While attending Terrigal High School, he represented the 2015 Australian Schoolboys.

 Playing career

 Early career

 In 2015, Drinkwater played for the Central Coast Centurions in the SG Ball Cup.
 Later that year, he represented the Australian Schoolboys and signed a three-year deal with the Melbourne Storm.

 In 2016, Drinkwater joined Melbourne's NYC team, where he played 29 games over two seasons, scoring 23 tries.
-In 2017, he moved up to the Storm's Queensland Cup feeder side, the Sunshine Coast Falcons, where he started at five-eighth in their Grand Final loss to the PNG Hunters.
+In 2017, he moved up to the Storm's Queensland Cup feeder side, the Sunshine Coast Falcons, where he started at fullback in their Grand Final loss to the PNG Hunters.